cockroachdb/docs/v19.2/demo-geo-partitioning.md

 ### Review the application

-For your application, you'll use our open-source, fictional, peer-to-peer ride-sharing app, [MovR](https://github.com/cockroachdb/movr).
+For your application, you'll use our open-source, fictional, peer-to-peer vehicle-sharing app, [MovR](movr.html).
 You'll run 3 instances of MovR, one in each US region, with each instance representing users in a specific city: New York, Chicago, or Seattle.

 #### The schema